horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 Decentralized Applications (aka DApps) are services built with the help of smart contracts.
 Smart contracts hold the rules according to which the DApp operates.
 A single DApp may consist of one or more interconnected smart contracts.

-Although it may sound complicated, there is a very easy way to consider how DApps operate.
+Although it may sound complicated, there is an easy way to consider how DApps operate.

 > A regular website or mobile app is centralized, using a centralized server where a single entity or organization controls everything to do with the service.
 >